 As soon as the owner returns, the dog starts to welcome him/her vigorously.
-It jumps around, breathes with an open snout and its tongue out.
+It jumps around and breathes with an open snout and its tongue out.
 It also whines sometimes, and it takes time to fully calm down.
-This kind of intense welcoming may occur even after a very short period of time in which the owner was gone.
+This kind of intense welcoming may occur even after a very short period in which the owner was gone.

 Many of these symptoms might not necessarily mean separation anxiety.
 You can read about differential diagnosis below.

 Through this term, we classify other illnesses and conditions that have similar symptoms as separation anxiety but are different, and it is necessary to differentiate them from anxiety.

 Young, active dogs especially have tendencies to damage home equipment and chew on things only to entertain themselves.
 They can also do it because of the gum pain they experience during teeth replacement or diseases of the teeth and gums.

 Attempts to escape or scratching around doors and windows might have hormonal origins (female on heat) or the dog has tendencies to wander.
 It could also be frustrated with the limited space or even be suffering from claustrophobia.